Breaded “Unfried” Okra

 SHAKE well.
-ADD more cornmeal if necessary to lightly dust the okra.
+ADD more cornmeal if necessary, until okra is lightly coated.

-POUR onto heated cast iron skillet and stir frequently until nicely browned (usually about 5 minutes).
+POUR into heated cast iron skillet and stir frequently until nicely browned (usually about 5 minutes).

 MAY use lid during part of the cooking time to speed up the cooking process.